 - Upgrade to a Freelancer Plus membership.
 This will keep your profile public even when you can't work regularly through Upwork.

-- Request your visibility be resumed (for free).
-If your account is affected, a special contact link will be available on your Find Work home page in the visibility section.
-If your profile is set to private again in the future due to no earnings, you'll need to contact us again.
+- Request your visibility be resumed (for free) by clicking here.
+If your profile is set to private again in the future due to no earnings, you'll need to do this again.

 I'm interviewing frequently but I'm not getting any offers.